Send Money From India To Japan. Cheap And Fast Ways To Transfer Money Abroad.

 Join over 100,000 monthly users saving thousands by finding and comparing exchange rates and fees for their next international transfers.

-What is the cheapest way to send money to Japan?
+What is the cheapest way to send money from India to Japan?

 Often providers will claim to have low, or even no fees, but in reality they're hidden within the exchange rate.
-Right now, the INR/JPY interbank rate is 1.7124.
-Whenever you compare fees for transferring money to Japan, it can pay off to look at the exchange rate they offer.
+Right now, the INR/JPY interbank rate is 1.69169.
+Whenever you compare fees for transferring money from India to Japan, it can pay off to look at the exchange rate they offer.

 Pricing data is collected from providers' websites, and the fee is calculated by factoring in the total cost (the transfer fee plus exchange rate margin).

-What is the fastest way to send money to Japan?
+What is the fastest way to send money from India to Japan?

 Providers in the table typically take: